A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

-\begin{Remark} The profunctors, as well as the natural transformation between them that are obtained from fibrant resolved 2-spans, are similarly well behaved with respect to swapping the order of coordinates, and with respect to products with trivial spaces.
-We leave it to the reader to unpack what this means in terms of diagrams similar to those that were just presented. \end{Remark}
+Given HF spans $(p,M,q)\colon X \to Y$ and $(p',M',q')\colon X' \to Y',$ the profunctor, is similarly well behaved with respect to swapping the order of coordinates, and with products with trivial spaces, if $X=\{*\}$ or $Y=\{*\}$.
+We leave it to the reader to unpack what this means in terms of diagrams similar to those just presented.